ScarletsFiction/ScarletsFrame/README.md

 ```

 ### Model element collection
-After any element with `<sf-model>` tag was inserted into DOM, the related model will have `$el` property that contains collection of `<sf-model>` elements.
+After any element with `<sf-m>` tag was inserted into DOM, the related model will have `$el` property that contains collection of `<sf-m>` elements.
 This also applies when using component (But only contain one element).

 ```js
 sf.model.for('something', function(self){